ShreyasD46/AI---Based-Log-Analysis-Tool/README.md

 # LogIntelligence: AI-Powered Telemetry SDK & SRE Dashboard

-**LogIntelligence** is a production-grade, resume-ready log aggregation and diagnostic intelligence platform.
+**LogIntelligence** is a production-grade,  log aggregation and diagnostic intelligence platform.
 It consists of a high-performance **TypeScript telemetry SDK**, a **resilient Express & MongoDB backend**, and a **minimalist dark-mode React dashboard** featuring automated anomaly detection and root-cause fixes powered by Google's **Gemini API**.

 ---